 Deciding whether or not to invest in an international phone plan is something everyone will have to have to do.
 For some, paying for a plan (like this T-Mobile plan ILP offers) is worth it.
-For others, you may want to use that money elsewhere -- like these awesome ILP vacations!
-As someone who has been on ILP four times, I chose the latter option.
+For others, you may want to use that money elsewhere ... like more money for vacations or souvenirs or experiences in your country.

 The biggest piece of advice I can give you is to still carry your phone with you.
 Bring it on your vacation because there are many things you'll still be able to do with it.

 One thing you can use your phone for is internet.
-No matter what country you go to, you're bound to find cafes (like this cute cafe in China that will send postcards for you -- to your future self) or restaurants that have WiFi for you to use.
+No matter what country you go to, you're bound to find cafes or restaurants that have WiFi for you to use.
 In touristy places, restaurants typically have the WiFi password written on a card at each table because they know their backpacker guests will be asking for it.